 Texts in Conversation

-In Exodus 33:20, the Hebrew text says no one can see God’s face and live, suggesting a direct, physical encounter with God.
-The Aramaic translation in Targum Onkelos changes this to say no one can see the Shekhinah, meaning God’s presence rather than a physical form, avoiding a description of God with human features.
+Exodus 33 says no one can see God's face and live, suggesting a physical experience.
+The Aramaic translation in Targum Onkelos instead says no one can see the Shekhinah, or God’s presence, not a physical form, avoiding a physical depiction of God.

 Share: